 Authorize someone else

 Can't come to the polling place yourself?
 Then you can authorize someone to do this for you.
-This can be done via the back of your voting pass ('private authorization').

 Requirements